-Properties Description selinux-policy-base selinux-policy-targeted ntp ebtables bind-utils nmap-ncat openssl e2fsprogs redhat-lsb-core Docker Block Device Block device(s) for Docker images.
+Properties Description ntp ebtables bind-utils nmap-ncat openssl e2fsprogs redhat-lsb-core socat Docker Block Device Block device(s) for Docker images.
 Use the full path to specify the image(s), for instance, /dev/xvde.
 The Cloudera Data Science Workbench installer will format and mount Docker on each gateway host that is assigned the Docker Daemon role.
 Do not mount these block devices prior to installation.

 - 6. The wizard will now begin a First Run of the Cloudera Data Science Workbench service.
 This includes deploying client configuration for HDFS, YARN and Spark 2, installing the package dependencies on all hosts, and formatting the Docker block device.
-The wizard will also assign the Application role to the host running Master, and the Docker Daemon role to all the Cloudera Data Science Workbench gateway hosts. - 7.
+The wizard will also assign the Application role to the host running Master, and the Docker Daemon role to all the gateway hosts running Cloudera Data Science Workbench. - 7.
 Once the First Run command has completed successfully, click Finish to go back to the Cloudera Manager home page.